pyggpen/goip-sms-bugfix/README.md

 curl_getinfo complained about not having anything to return, CURLINFO_HTTP_CODE was chosen as it seemed the most useful.

-This was originally posted by me under by full username, but that account had issues and was deleted.
+This was originally posted by me under my full username, but that account had issues and was deleted.
 You can see the original repository here: https://github.com/phanthom2o4o/goip-sms

 I wanted to put this here mostly for historical record, as these GoIP boxes are pretty much worthless these days (2G is limited) and